 To ensure that all pupils’ voices are heard, our student leadership team is comprised of two strands:

-- Elections will take place in tutor groups in September to appoint two tutor representatives : one boy and one girl.
+- Elections take place in tutor groups in September to appoint two tutor representatives from years 7-13: one boy and one girl.
 (Reps need to be sure that they can represent their tutor group well.
 They must also be a good role model in terms of behaviour and attitude around school.)

-- The sixteen representatives will form the ‘Year Leadership Team’ (YLT).
+- The 21 representatives will form the ‘Year Leadership Team’ (YLT).

 - Tutor groups will discuss any issues that are affecting them regarding ‘learning and teaching’, ‘school environment’ or ‘student welfare’.
 A pro-forma to support the discussion is devised by a focus group from the elected team, and changed to meet shifting priorities throughout the year.
 It is hoped that tutor reps will run these discussions with support from form tutors.
-This will happen during the week prior to the YLT Meeting.
-Heads of Year (HOYs) will remind you of this.

 - The tutor group should agree on one agenda item to take forward to the YLT.